Home

 Mauch Chunk Times-News

-Russell joined her in death exactly two years later on Sept.
+Russell was burdened at the end with "pernicious anemia" -- a deficiency of red blood cells.
+After a heart attack, he joined his bride in death exactly two years later on Sept.
 1, 1948, at age 67.
 His obituary in the Mauch Chunk Times-News noted that he was survived by three grandchildren.

 They are buried together at Evergreen Cemetery.
-An inscription on the face of Florence's marker indicates that the family plot of graves are perpetually maintained.
+An inscription on the face of Florence's marker indicates that the family plot of graves is perpetually maintained.

 Son Rev. Gail Benner Wintermute Sr. (1916-2004) was born on May 19, 1916 in East Mauch Chunk.
-Gail married Mildred L. Young, and they had two children -- Louise Georgette Wintermute and Gail Benner Wintermute Jr. He was a minister in the Methodist Church for nearly six decades.
+He was a graduate of Dickinson College and then Drew Seminary.
+Gail entered into marriage with Mildred L. Young ( ? -2011).
+Their union endured over the ebbs and flows of a remarkable 58 years' duration.
+The couple bore two children -- Louise Georgette Gelotte and Gail Benner Wintermute Jr. He was a minister in the Methodist Church for nearly six decades.
 Among his charges were Scranton, Springville, Bird-in-Hand, Hawley, Lakeville and Paupack.
 He was a member of the Wyoming Conference of the United Methodist Church, and after retiring in 1980 joined the Beach Lake United Methodist Church.
 He died at the age of 88 on Nov.
 13, 2004, in Hawley, Wayne County, PA.
-Burial was in the Fairview Cemetery in Pen Argyl, Northampton County, PA.
-A lengthy obituary was published in the Wayne Independent. (link)
+Burial was in the Fairview Cemetery in Pen Argyl, Northampton County, PA, with Rev. Dr. Gordon E. Weightman officiating.
+A lengthy obituary was published in the Wayne Independent. (link) Mildred outlived her spouse by seven years and went to live in Wesley Village in Pittston.
+She passed away at the age of 87 just two days before Christmas 2011.
+Cremation took place.
+Her obituary appeared in the Scranton Times-Tribune.

 Chancellorsville sketches originally published in Famous Leaders and Battle Scenes of the Civil War.